Vietnam.vn - Nền tảng quảng bá Việt Nam

 Gazans raced to stock up on food and find shelter, while Israeli hospitals were overwhelmed with the wounded, as the conflict threatened to escalate dramatically.

-Long lines of Palestinians formed outside bakeries and grocery stores in the Gaza Strip before they opened, trying to buy food and supplies before supplies ran out.
+Long lines of Palestinians formed outside bakeries and grocery stores in the Gaza Strip before opening hours to try to buy food and supplies before supplies ran out.

-Many others crisscrossed the rubble-strewn streets, carrying their belongings and seeking shelter, fearing Israeli bombs could fall at any moment.
+Many others crisscrossed the rubble-strewn streets, carrying their belongings and seeking safety, fearing Israeli bombs could fall at any moment.
 Tens of thousands crammed into UN-run schools.

 The only power plant in the Gaza Strip ran out of fuel and stopped working on October 11, leaving only lights powered by personal generators.

-"Hospitals in Gaza have also lost power, endangering the lives of newborn babies in incubators and elderly patients needing oxygen.
+"Hospitals in Gaza also lost power, threatening the lives of newborn babies in incubators and elderly patients needing oxygen.
 Dialysis and X-ray services have been suspended.
 Without electricity, hospitals risk turning into morgues," said Fabrizio Carboni, regional director of the International Committee of the Red Cross (ICRC).

 The threat of more than two million people in Gaza lacking food, clean water and basic services is growing as Israel tightens its blockade on the enclave.
 Israeli Energy Minister Israel Katz said the Gaza Strip will be cut off from electricity, water and food or fuel supplies until more than 100 hostages held by Hamas are released.